indisaurusrex/bookmark-mgr3/README.md

 As a user
 So that I can quickly access my favourite web pages
 I would like to be able to view my bookmark list.

+As a user
+So that I can save my favourite web pages
+I would like to add new bookmarks to my list.
 ```

 Functionality: